 “But if they repent, establish prayer, and give zakah, then they are your brothers in religion; and We detail the verses for a people who know.”

 I therefore mention some Hadiths (on this subject): Hazrat Abu Huraira (ra) narrated that the Messenger of Allah (pbuh) said:

 “Whoever is made wealthy by Allah and does not pay the Zakat of his wealth, then on the Day of Resurrection his wealth will be made like a bald-headed poisonous male snake with two black spots over the eyes.
 The snake will encircle his neck and bite his cheeks and say, ‘I am your wealth, I am your treasure.’”

 Then the Prophet recited the holy verses: “And let not those who (greedily) withhold what Allah has given them of His bounty ever think that it is better for them.
 Rather, it is worse for them.
 Their necks will be encircled by what they withheld on the Day of Resurrection.
 And to Allah belongs the heritage of the heavens and the earth.
 And Allah, with what you do, is (fully) Acquainted.” (to the end of the verse).
 (3: 181).”
 (Bukhari).

 The month of Ramadan is coming to an end.
 Time is running and we have only few days before the end of Ramadan and the coming of Eid.
 Therefore, each Ramadan is an opportunity for the Muslim to make an analysis of his self: Ramadan is going away, has my life changed and am I living my life according to the Islamic teachings?...

--Extracts from the Friday Sermon of July 18, 2014 delivered by the Khalifatullah Hadhrat Munir Ahmad Azim Sahib (atba) of Mauritius.
+-From the Friday Sermon of 18 July 2014 delivered by Khalifatullah Hadhrat Munir Ahmad Azim (atba) of Mauritius.